weiyangtham/weiyangtham.github.io/_posts/2017-01-17-blog_purpose.md

 Of course, I reserve the right to adjust the scope of this blog in the future, but as of now I want to stick to the following topics:

-- Science and science policy, U.S. and International
+- Economics of science and science policy, U.S. and International
 - Econometrics and statistics
 - Reproducibility and replicability
 - Data visualization